kjolley/BIGSdb_documentation/curator_guide/0130_retiring_isolates.rst

 from the retired_isolates table.

-First, find the isolate identifier in the retired_isolates table by clicking the 'Update/delete' retired isolates link on the isolate database curators' page.
+First, find the isolate identifier in the retired_isolates table by clicking the 'Edit' retired isolates link on the isolate database curators' page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/unretire_isolates.png